Kyriosity/read-write/README+/software/README+/design/tdd-ddd.md

 TDD/DDD isn't  _lapis philosophorum_ and is barely a good approach for:

-+ test frameworks (tests of tests, then tests of these tests, and so on ...),
 + code porting,
 + non-testable entities: artistic brush, quality of the generated text, non-reproducible calculations.